FOOD FOR DAILY USE

 However, limit the portion size for adults to 4-5 ounces or 110-140 grams of protein per serving, and no more.

-Do not have smoothies, shakes, protein drinks, superfood drinks, frappes or any other drinks that combine water or other liquids with food.
+DO NOT HAVE smoothies, shakes, protein drinks, superfood drinks, frappes or any other drinks that combine water or other liquids with food.
 This is much harder on digestion and too yin.
 If you have carrot juice, have it alone.
 Then wait at least 10 minutes before eating a meal.

 AVOID standard table salt, which is a processed and toxic product.
 Also avoid salt substitutes such as potassium chloride.